-The Pool's Management has systematically implemented strategies to address the operating environment spurred by the COVID-19 pandemic.
-Operations teams seek to operate without significant disruptions in service.
-This pandemic strategy takes into consideration that a pandemic could be widespread and may occur in multiple waves, affecting different communities at different times with varying levels of severity.
+The Pool's Management and Operations teams seek to operate without significant disruptions in service during the COVID-19 pandemic.
+These pandemic strategies take into consideration that a pandemic could be widespread and may occur in multiple waves, affecting different communities at different times with varying levels of severity.
 The Pool's Management cannot, however, predict the impact that natural or man-made disasters, including the COVID-19 pandemic, may have on the ability of the employees and third-party service providers to continue ordinary business operations and technology functions over near- or longer-term periods.